drius-22/python_scripts/readme.txt

 This is a repository for various scripts used for reference.
-The majority are my solution to LeetCode.
+The majority are my solutions to LeetCode problems.